THE CEW+ FELLOWSHIP APPLICATION FOR 2021 FUNDING IS NOW CLOSED.

 - Conduct student-designed research that is tied to degree requirements and focused on issues of importance to women

-- Travel abroad for students in health-related fields (including but not limited to, nursing, medicine, dentistry, pharmacy, environmental health, and public health)
+- Travel abroad for students in public health, environmental health, or another health-related field (including but not limited to, nursing, medicine, dentistry, pharmacy, environmental health, and public health)